Cortexea/sandbox-init-template/.openhands/microagents/repo.md

 You may assume hardhat, npm and react are installed.
 If you encounter not-found error, then attempt install.

 ## Structure
 Your working directory is `/workspace`.
-It has a directory called dApp, under which there are multiple subdirectories and files.
+It has a directory called sandbox-init-template, under which there are multiple subdirectories and files.
 You can safely assume the following structure exists:
 ```
 sandbox-init-template
    ├── blockchain                   # Hardhat project